Salt and Pepper Tofu

 - Salt.
 To elevate the flavor of the tofu.

 - White pepper.
-I like using white pepper as opposed to black pepper because it’s more subtle and doesn’t add color to the tofu.
+I like using white pepper instead of black pepper because it’s more subtle and doesn’t add color to the tofu.

 - Oil.
-For frying, I used vegetable oil, but you can use any neutral-flavored oil with a high smoke point, like canola oil or peanut oil.
+For frying, I used vegetable oil, but you can use any neutral-flavored oil with a high smoke point, such as canola or peanut oil.

 How to make salt and pepper tofu

 Step 1- Prep.
 Slice the tofu into equal-sized pieces.
-In a small mixing bowl, combine the potato starch, salt, pepper, and five spice.
-Then, line a baking sheet with parchment paper and place a cooling rack on top to catch any excess oil that may drain off.
+In a small mixing bowl, combine the potato starch, salt, pepper, and five-spice.

 Step 2- Season.
-Transfer the tofu cubes into a sealable plastic bag.
+Transfer the tofu cubes into a sealable plastic bag or large bowl.
 Add the spice mixture, seal the bag, and shake it until the tofu is completely covered in the spice and starch mixture.
-Alternatively, toss the tofu with the seasoning in a large bowl.

 Step 3- Pan-fry.
 Heat a large pot or deep pan with 2-3 inches of oil over medium-high heat.
 Once the oil is hot, place a single layer of seasoned tofu and fry it for 2-3 minutes, then flip it and fry for another 2 minutes.
 Transfer the tofu onto the wire rack and repeat until all the tofu has been fried.

 Step 4- Serve.
-Sprinkle the fried tofu with extra salt, white pepper, and five spice.
+Sprinkle the fried tofu with extra salt, white pepper, and five spice powder.
 Let it cool briefly before serving as desired.

 How to make this in the air fryer